Pustelto/Bracketeer/README.md

 ## Known Issues

 - In case of switching quotes from multiline template literal to simple string the result will be invalid string (especially with variable interpolation).
 So the next quotes switching won't work and Bracketeer will fail.
 There is not an easy way how to fix it.
 So please keep that in mind.
 - When parsing quotes there may be some edge cases in string heavy documents with long multiline string when wrong quotes will be parsed.
-I plan to look into it and find a way how to minimaze or remove this issue.
+I plan to look into it and find a way how to minimize or remove this issue.

 ## Road map